 travel in interstate or foreign commerce, or uses or causes another

-the intended victim) to use the mail or any facility in interstate or
+(including the intended victim) to use the mail or any facility of

-§ 1952, especially that relating to the use of a facility in interstate
+especially that relating to the use of a facility of interstate commerce, is

-Section 1958 renders it illegal: 1) to travel or use facilities in
+Section 1958 renders it illegal: 1) to travel or use facilities of

 interstate or foreign commerce; 2) with intent that a murder in violation of